 Secondary roots are a good, make that a GREAT thing.
 They anchor vines, helping

 to protect them from high winds.
 They nourish the plant and fruit.
 In some

 cases, they even take over feeding and nourishing your plant, if the vine

 Secondary root growth is common on vining plants.
 This includes: pumpkins,

-stem meets the vine.
+vine.
 They are white, whitish, or light beige in color.
-Most
+Most form from the

-form from the bottom of the vine.
-Some will form from the top, and curl over
+bottom of the vine.
+Some will form from the top, and curl over the vine and

 Promoting Secondary Root Growth: